hmanchev/ui5-uiveri5/docs/usage/locators.md

 This also makes the test much self-documenting and simplifies maintenance.

 ### Minimize use of attribute locators
-These locators work slow and are usually not closely related to the visual representation.
+These locators are slow and are usually not closely related to the visual representation.
 Besides, attribute values may often change and may not be specific enough if used on their own.

 ## DOM locators
 All standart locators from webdriverjs are supported, please check webdirvejs docs for references.